nodejs/node-v0.x-archive/doc/api/tls.markdown

 The event is emitted from the SecurePair once the pair has successfully established a secure connection.

-Similarly to the checking for the Server 'secureConnection' event, pair.cleartext.authorized should be checked to confirm whether the certificate used properly authorized.
+Similarly to the checking for the server 'secureConnection' event, pair.cleartext.authorized should be checked to confirm whether the certificate used properly authorized.

 ### tls.Server